3 Reasons Couples Come To Therapy

 Don Elium, MFT Individual & Couple Psychotherapy

-Knowing what is actually happening in a relationship at the start of couple therapy is essential to getting the help that actually matters.
+Knowing what is happening in a relationship at the start of couple therapy is essential to getting the help that matters.
 The following is from the research of Ellyn Bader, Ph.D..
-From her research these three main reasons couples come to therapy can be a beginning place to discover which one or what combination of the three are happening.
-Having permission to talk about what is actually occurring can bring a feeling of both a relief and discomfort.
+From her research, these three main reasons couples come to therapy can be a beginning place to discover which or what combination of the three is happening.
+Having permission to talk about what is occurring can bring a feeling of both relief and discomfort.
 It is at the heart of productive therapy and relationship progress instead of regression further into unhappy and unsatisfying exchanges.

 1. CHANGE

-Both partners seek to develop a greater emotional capacity to confront concerns in themselves first and then their partner.
+Both partners seek to develop a greater emotional capacity to confront concerns in themselves and then their partner.
 Both partners want intimacy and more connection.
 They don’t want to keep fighting.
-Focus is on growth and development with making daily time to work on the individual and couple goals that they set for themselves.
+The focus is on growth and development, with daily time to work on the individual and couple goals that they set for themselves.

 2. DISSOLVE